Anne Montgomery (peace activist)

 Sister Anne Montgomery RSCJ (20 November 1926 – 27 August 2012) was an American non-violent activist, educator, nun, and poet who was part of the Plowshares movement.
 Aside from teaching, she worked with the poor, and advocated for peace via the Catholic Worker Movement.
 She was a member of the original Plowshares Eight in the first Plowshares action in 1980.
-Anne Montgomery House in Washington, D.C., run by the Society of the Sacred Heart, is named for her.
+Anne Montgomery House in Washington, D.C., run by the Society of the Sacred Heart for 10 years and closed in 2026, was named for her.

 Early life

 Anne Montgomery was born on November 20, 1926, in San Diego California, the daughter of Alice Claire Montgomery and Alfred Eugene Montgomery.
 She had one sibling, an older brother who died on active duty when she was in the Sacred Heart novitiate (see Society of the Sacred Heart, below).
 Her father Alfred Montgomery was a career Naval officer who rose to the rank of Vice Admiral, leading the largest battle in the Pacific against Japanese war ships during World War II.
 The family moved a great deal during her childhood.

 She attended Eden Hall Academy of the Sacred Heart in Torresdale, Pennsylvania and Manhattanville College, graduating with a bachelor's and master's degree.
 She later earned a second master's degree from Columbia University.

 Society of the Sacred Heart

 In 1948, when Montgomery was 22 years old, she entered the Society of the Sacred Heart (RSCJ) in Albany.
 She made her first vows in 1951 and her final vows in 1956 in Rome.
 During the period of her novitiate she received news of her brother's death in a military training exercise for jet fighter planes.

-She taught at the Convent of the Sacred Heart in New York City from 1959-1969 and at Street Academy of Albany in 1970.
+She taught at the Convent of the Sacred Heart in New York City from 1959 to 1969 and at Street Academy of Albany in 1970.
 In 1975, she began educating children with learning disabilities.
 In the late 1970s, she returned to New York City to work with high school dropouts in East Harlem.

 In the late 1970s, Montgomery joined the Catholic Worker House in New York, which was part of the Catholic Worker Movement.
 She was also a part of the Little Sisters of the Assumption in East Harlem.
 She became an advocate for peace, determined to disarm nuclear weapons using nonviolent tactics.